 If multiple sub-lethal endpoints are measured in a chronic toxicity test (e.g., for giant kelp), there can be no more than a single MDEL violation per toxicity test, even if more than one of the endpoints in the toxicity test has a fail and a percent effect equal to or greater than 50 percent.

-To address the concern that a false positive may result in a MDEL violation with a single test, an additional threshold of a 50 percent effect is included to be certain the magnitude of toxicity is high enough by itself to warrant a permit violation.
-The additional 50 percent effect threshold is consistent with an LC50, which is a measurement often used in toxicity to show a significant toxic effect on test organisms.
+An additional threshold of a 50 percent effect is included to be certain the magnitude of toxicity is sufficient by itself to warrant a permit violation.
+The additional 50 percent effect threshold is consistent with an LC50, which is a measurement often used in toxicology to show a significant toxic effect on test organisms.

 Chronic Toxicity - Median Monthly Effluent Limitation